 2. The Iran War and His Unflinching Call for Peace

 The defining geopolitical crisis of Leo’s first year has been the 2026 Iran War, initiated by the United States and Israel.
-From early in the conflict, the pope spoke repeatedly and clearly: bombing must stop, weapons must fall silent, and diplomacy must prevail.
+From early in the conflict, the Pope spoke repeatedly and clearly: bombing must stop, weapons must fall silent, and diplomacy must prevail.

 At an Easter Sunday Urbi et Orbi blessing, Leo urged world leaders to “lay down their weapons and choose peace.”
 He warned of a “delusion of omnipotence” driving military action and declared: “God does not bless any conflict.”
+His message was unmistakably directed at the powerful — and the powerful noticed.

 3. The Trump vs. Pope Feud That Shocked the World

-In April 2026, as Leo was on an 11-day Africa tour, U.S. President Donald Trump posted a blistering social media attack, calling the pope “WEAK on Crime, and terrible for Foreign Policy.”
-He also suggested Leo should be “thankful” for his election, implying the pope owed his position to Trump’s influence.
+In April 2026, as Leo was on an 11-day Africa tour, U.S. President Donald Trump posted a blistering social media attack, calling the Pope “WEAK on Crime, and terrible for Foreign Policy.”
+He also suggested Leo should be “thankful” for his election, implying the Pope owed his position to Trump’s influence.
+Trump additionally posted — then deleted — an AI-generated image of himself depicted as Jesus Christ, sparking widespread outrage in religious communities.

 Leo’s response from the papal plane was swift and unambiguous: “I have no fear of the Trump administration or of speaking out loudly about the message of the Gospel.
 That is what I am here to do.”